evie-calico/evscript/docs/getting-started.md

 There's just a bit more boilerplate essential to creating a Game Boy rom, so download [main.asm](../asm/main.asm) as well.

+...and we'll need a font if we want to render any text: [font.png](../asm/font.png)

 Finally, let's get started using evscript!

 We're going to begin by creating an *environment*.